-Bridport Community Orchard Group benefits from enormous support from many local people, businesses and organisations, and we should like to thank them.
+Bridport Community Orchard Group benefits from enormous support from many local people, businesses and organisations.

 - First, and most important, to the staff of Bridport Town Council for their invaluable contribution to this joint project.

-- The Town Clerk, Bob Gillis, always gives wise advice and support.
+- The Town Clerk, Bob Gillis, for his sterling advice and support.

-- Linda Bullock most generously gave us a set of display boards.
+- Linda Bullock kindly gave us a set of display boards.

-- Groves Nurseries continue to generously sponsor our newsletter, and attend Apple Day.
+- Groves Nurseries generously continue to sponsor our newsletter.

-- Round Table gave us a shed for storage of equipment.
+- Bridport Round Table gave us a shed for storage of equipment.

 - The Lions Club started the fund to buy apple juicing equipment (in 2011) and gave a further grant for planting trees on Jubilee Green, in Park Road, in 2012.